 Modeling is both an authentic practice of science and an essential tool in the classroom.
 We will use models of all sorts in this workshop – from magnetic water molecules and mini-toober models of proteins to schematic models of membranes and the components of the flow of genetic information.
-Course participants will learn to use Jmol to design protein models that can be built using 3Dprinteing technology.
+Course participants will learn to use Jmol to design protein models that can be built using 3D printing technology.
 We will also model a variety of different teaching strategies as “pedagogical moments” interspersed throughout the course.
 This workshop also prepares teachers to either coach an Science Olympiad Protein Modeling team or to organize a SMART Team (Students Modeling A Research Topic) in their school.

 A $800 workshop fee covers the cost of:

 - Workshop materials – including protein models and instructional materials to take back to your classroom

 - Tuition-free Professional Educator Credits from MSOE (Professional Educator Credits are not intended to meet requirements for an advanced degree.
 They simply document participation in a rigorous professional development activity.)

 - Accomodations on campus in the MSOE dorms.

 - Most importantly - a lifetime membership in a community of professional educators who share a passion for introducing their students to the amazing molecular world.